Graham · Cairngorms

 - Can I bring my dog up Carn Glas-choire?

-- Is there mobile signal on Carn Glas-choire?
+- What's mobile reception like on Carn Glas-choire?

 - Poor.
 Remote Monadhliath plateau north of Carrbridge; weak on all networks.